 Our Juvenile/Dare officer is part of the Y.E.S.S.
 Division of the Patrol Division.
 However, since she has such a variety of duties she is not assigned to any one school.
-Her primary office is in the Bunn Substation.
+Her primary office is at the Franklin County Schools Central Office.
 Some of her duties are:

 Teen Court is a program with the Juvenile Crime Prevention Council (JCPC) and it is run by the Franklin County Sheriff's Office.